0xOperant/crackwatch/README.md

 length of time between updates.
 For example, `60` would post updates every hour.
 The webhook url can be provided as an argument, or added to the `webhook_url` variable in crackwatch.sh.

+This can be adapted to pretty much any webhook.
+PRs are welcome.

+---

 requirements:    slack webhook url (https://api.slack.com/incoming-webhooks)

 usage:           `./crackwatch`